 - Wear loose clothing to avoid excess friction.

 - Take an over-the-counter (OTC) pain reliever (e.g. ibuprofen) beforehand.

 Great ass-expectations (what to expect from the procedure)

 Here’s a play-by-play of what happens during your appointment.

 - You might be asked to fill out an intake form upon arrival.
-This helps your provider learn more about your skin.
+This helps your professional learn more about your skin.

 - They will take you to the treatment room.